Beliavsky/Fortran-code-on-GitHub/README.md

 [numx](https://github.com/alpgodev/numx): High-Performance Library for Portfolio Optimization and Risk Analysis, by alpgodev

+[trendInflation](https://github.com/elmarmertens/trendInflation): code for trend inflation model of Mertens (2016, REStat, http://dx.doi.org/10.1162/REST_a_00549) and Garnier, Mertens and Nelson (2015, IJCB, http://www.ijcb.org/journal/ijcb15q4a2.htm).
+The model implemented here is the variant with stochastic volatility in all inflation gaps.

 ## Engineering
 [Bonneville Power Administration Interactive Power Flow and Transient Stability Program (bpa-ipf-tsp)](https://github.com/mbheinen/bpa-ipf-tsp): family of programs for doing power flow studies.
 IPF models the balanced steady-state operation of an electric power network.